At a glance

 We invest in non-vaccine tools that target the period between conception and age 2 to address the root causes of poor maternal and child health.
 Our three product development initiatives focus on drugs; food and microbes; and risk stratification, algorithms, and devices.

 Why focus on discovery and tools for maternal, newborn, and child health?

-Improvements in maternal, newborn, and child survival are among the most significant achievements in global health in this century.
-Since 2000, childhood mortality has decreased by 43 percent and maternal mortality has decreased by 29 percent.
+Improvements in maternal, newborn, and child survival are among the most significant achievements in global health in the 21st century.
+Since 2000, childhood mortality has decreased by 43% and maternal mortality has decreased by 29%.

-But residual deaths among children are now concentrated earlier in life, and their causes are more complex to address.
-To accelerate progress—and to meet the United Nations Sustainable Development Goal targets for reducing maternal and child mortality by 2030—we must address underlying vulnerabilities that often begin with the mother, are compounded under the physical stress of pregnancy, and are tragically transferred to the newborn, perpetuating an intergenerational cycle of poor health.
+But health conditions that specifically affect women continue to receive too little attention, and vulnerabilities among children are now concentrated earlier in life, with causes that are more complex to address.
+To accelerate progress—and to meet the United Nations Sustainable Development Goal targets for reducing maternal and child mortality by 2030—we must address underlying vulnerabilities that often begin with the mother, are compounded by the physical stresses of pregnancy, and are tragically passed on to the baby, perpetuating an intergenerational cycle of poor health.